Ngaio Health

 • Tendons need the right kind of gradual loading to heal.

-• Focus on slow, controlled exercises before progressing to more dynamic movements.
+• Focus on slow, controlled exercises before progressing to more dynamic movements (spring-like activities are the most demanding).

 • Pay attention to your day-after symptoms and adjust your routine accordingly.